QuantEcon/lecture-source-jl/README.md

 ## Advanced Setup

 For an AOT-precompiled build, run `util/packagecompile.jl`.
+Before running, you may need to `sudo apt install gcc` if you don't have one on your path.

 **This will have side-effects for your Julia system** (i.e., it will "bake in" versions of Plots, DataFrames, CSV, and StatsPlots.)
 You can re-run the script again whenever the upstream `quantecon-notebooks-julia` TOML changes, and reinstall Julia to get back to the old sysimg.